Digital PR for B2B services firms

 - Which publications matter for B2B services?

 - Trade press, not general-interest tech.
-For software agencies: The New Stack, InfoQ, DZone, industry-vertical trade pubs (fintech for fintech agencies, etc).
-Specialist outlets have engaged buyers; broad outlets have drive-by traffic.
+For a software agency that means outlets like The New Stack, InfoQ, and DZone, plus the vertical trade press your clients live in — fintech publications for a fintech shop, health-IT outlets for a healthcare one.
+Specialist outlets carry engaged buyers; broad outlets carry drive-by traffic that flatters a report and books nothing.

 - Is a press release a digital PR tactic?